-The Alpine INE-W957HD in-dash navigation receiver boasts accurate navigation, DVD playback, and a 7" touchscreen.
+The Alpine INE-W970HD in-dash navigation receiver boasts accurate navigation, smartphone integration, a disc player, and a 6.5" touchscreen.

 Read our In-dash Navigation Shopping Guide for more tips on how to choose an in-dash system, or compare some of Crutchfield's top sellers in our Best In-dash Navigators article.
 For more detailed information on how to connect a GPS system to your car (including tips on antenna placement), see our Navigation Installation Guide.

 Portable car navigators

-Compact and easy to use, portable GPS navigators are ideal for anyone who wants the convenience of in-car navigation without the hassle of a permanent installation.
-These portable units attach quickly to the windshield or dash and use a simple cigarette lighter adapter to draw power.
-This makes them easy to transfer from vehicle to vehicle.
-Featuring bright color screens that range from 3.5" to 7", most portable GPS receivers also include touchscreen controls, voice prompts, a built-in speaker, and an integrated GPS antenna.
+Portable GPS navigators are ideal for anyone who wants the convenience of a navigation system in their car without a permanent installation.
+These portable units attach quickly to the windshield, dash, or console, and use a 12-volt adapter to draw power.
+They're easy to transfer from vehicle to vehicle and feature bright color screens that range from 4" to 10".
+Portable GPS navigators also include touchscreen controls, voice prompts, a built-in speaker, and an integrated GPS antenna.

-Before you decide between an in-dash and portable navigator, you need to determine if you just want better, easier-to-follow directions or if you’re going the distance with improved sound, smartphone app interactivity, and other features.
-This distinction is importan because the top-of-the-line portable navigators can cost nearly as much as some entry-level in-dash units.
+Before you decide between in-dash and portable navigation for your car, you need to determine if you just want better, easier-to-follow directions or if you’re going the distance with improved sound, smartphone app interactivity, and other features.
+This distinction is important because the top-of-the-line portable navigators can cost nearly as much as some entry-level in-dash units.

 Why even bother when you can just use your smartphone for directions?

 Are you into touring on your motorcycle?
-Check out specially designed portable navigators that can mount on your bike's handlebars and feature rugged construction to protect them against the elements.
-These navigators typically offer Bluetooth connectivity so they can transmit spoken directions directly to your compatible headset or helmet, instead of competing with road noise.
+Check out specially designed portable navigators for motorcycles that can mount on your bike's handlebars and feature rugged construction to protect them against the elements.
+These navigators typically can transmit spoken directions directly to your compatible Bluetooth headset or helmet, instead of competing with road noise.
 And they'll usually offer buttons or glove-friendly touchscreens which allow easy operation.

-Handheld GPS receivers include models designed for hiking, off-road driving, geocaching, and even for use on the golf course.
-These are all great options for the outdoors, but are not optimized for driving.
-If you plan to use a GPS receiver primarily in your car, look for either an in-dash, remote-mount, or portable system, as these include special features designed specifically for use while operating a vehicle, such as voice prompts, large, bright screens, and built-in speakers.
+Handheld GPS navigators include models designed for hiking, off-road exploring, and geocaching.
+These are all great options for the outdoors, but are not optimized for surface-road driving.
+If you plan to use GPS primarily in your car, look for either an in-dash or portable system, as they include special features designed specifically for use while operating a vehicle, such as voice prompts, large, bright screens, and built-in speakers.

 Marine GPS receivers feature waterproof casings and marine chartplotter maps, and even fishing tables and celestial schedules to give you an idea of the best times to drop your line.
 Most can also store highway map information, so you can use your marine GPS to get you to the marina and then out to the fish.

-GPS fishfinders give you a clear, accurate picture of what's below using sonar, and their display screens really bring the murky depths to life.
+Fishfinders give you a clear, accurate picture of what's below using sonar, and their display screens really bring the murky depths to life.
 Once you've found a favorite spot on the lake, you can make your way back to it again and again; they'll also help you locate boat ramps and docks along bodies of water.

-Garmin's echoMAP CHIRP 73sv chartplotter gives you a clear view of the action beneath your boat on its 7" touchscreen display.
+Garmin's STRIKER Vivid 5cv fishfinder gives you a clear view of the action beneath your boat on its 5" color display.